Engine Oil – Why and When should we change it?

 The bottom line is that for reasons we do not understand, all of the vehicle manufacturers have extended service intervals beyond the sensible limits of lubricant endurance, especially in high demand or “Severe Service” use.
 Motorcars Ltd recommends that the normal recommended service intervals be halved at least.

 Stay tuned for part 4 of our Maintenance Series – Other Fluids – Transmission, Differential, Transfer Box

-Motorcars Ltd has been in business for over 45 years and is dedicated to keeping your vehicle safe and dependable.
-Schedule your Service at 1 of our 2 Houston area locations – Houston Central or Houston Midtown we are ready to serve you.
+Motorcars Ltd has been in business for over 49 years and is dedicated to keeping your vehicle safe and dependable.
+Schedule your Service at Houston Central we are ready to serve you.